Skip to content

 columns:

-For the columns values, you can use any of the five values shown above.
-The numeric values are displayed right-aligned, the other is shown as-is.
+For the columns values, which are JSON paths, you can use elements included in the tags data source model.
+The numeric values are displayed right-aligned, the other are shown as-is.

 A Table is a set of rows summarizing the items' statuses